DeuceEFI/Jaguar-Assembly-Manual/README.md

 ## Introduction

-This is a repository for documenting the assembly of a Jaguar Revision A.3 PCB for FreeEMS.
+This is a repository for documenting the assembly of a Jaguar version 0.6-alpha PCB for FreeEMS.

 The documentation is written in markdown syntax and can be converted to many formats, including HTML and PDF (only HTML generated with the included